 The second major mistake, and perhaps the most dangerous, is compromising your secret financial details.
 UPI cardless cash withdrawal is designed with multiple layers of security, but these layers can be bypassed if you inadvertently share critical information with others.
 Your UPI PIN, One-Time Passwords (OTPs), and transaction codes are strictly for your eyes only.

 Remember, legitimate bank officials or customer service representatives will never ask for your PIN or OTP over the phone, email, or in person.
 Any request for such information should immediately raise a red flag.
-Protecting these details is your primary defence against fraud.
+Protecting these details is your primary defence against fraud and unauthorised access to your funds.

 Giving Out Your PIN

 Keeping your PIN secret is paramount to securing your funds.
-Even if you’re struggling with the ATM, never let anyone “help” you by asking for your PIN.
+Even if you are struggling with the ATM, never let anyone “help” you by asking for your PIN.
+Pooja, a logistics manager in Kolkata, once almost shared her PIN with a seemingly helpful stranger, but remembered the bank’s warnings and stopped herself.

 Revealing OTPs